Blendify/blender-manual/blender_docs/manual/editors/uv_image/rendered_image.rst

 Saving
 ======

-Rendered images can be saved like any other image:
+Rendered images can be saved like any other image;
-Using :menuselection:`Image --> Save As Image` or by pressing :kbd:`F3`
+Using :menuselection:`Image --> Save As Image` or by pressing :kbd:`F3`.

 Display Options
 ===============

-When a rendered image is displayed in the Image Editor, several new menu items become available.
+When a rendered image is displayed in the UV/Image Editor, several new menu items become available.

 Slot Menu
    You can save successive renders into the render buffer by selecting a new slot before rendering.
    If an image has been rendered to a slot, it can be viewed by selecting that slot.
-   Empty slots appear as blank grids in the image editor.
+   Empty slots appear as blank grids in the UV/Image editor.
    Use the :kbd:`J` and :kbd:`Alt-J` to cycle forwards and backwards through saved renders.
 Render Layer
    If you are using :doc:`Render Layers </render/post_process/layers>`, use this menu to select which layer is displayed.
 Render Pass
    If you are using :doc:`Render Passes </render/blender_render/passes>`, use this menu to select which pass is displayed.